 Sign up for news and RFA announcements.

 There are no funding opportunities at this time.

 HED funds innovative higher education partnerships that target development challenges across the globe.
 Partners design and implement programs that have significant, long-term regional impact.

 USAID Funding Opportunities (Non-HED)

-Higher Education for Development is pleased to share several Requests for Proposal or Requests for Applications announcements from the U.S. Agency for International Development.
+Higher Education for Development is sharing the following Requests for Proposals, Requests for Applications, and Requests for Letters of Interest announcements from the U.S. Agency for International Development.
 Please correspond directly with the contact person identified in each announcement if you have any questions and wish to submit your completed proposal or application.

 HED Annual Report 2012

 This year’s annual report highlights HED’s impressive portfolio of international partnerships and the program’s key roles in strengthening the capacity of higher education faculty, institutions, and communities.
 Between October 2011 and September 2012, HED managed 70 partnerships in 37 countries involving 83 host-country and 57 U.S. institutions.
 These partnerships bring forth innovative courses, new degree programs, advanced teaching methodology, improved access to education, and the engagement of thought leaders at local, regional and national levels.